Caldwell High School (Idaho)

 Caldwell High School four-year public secondary school in Caldwell, Idaho, the only traditional high school in the Caldwell School District #132.
 The building is on South Indiana Avenue near the corner of Ustick Road, across from the local YMCA.
 The school colors are blue, white, and gold and the mascot is a cougar.

 Athletics

-Caldwell competes in athletics in IHSAA Class 4A in the Southern Idaho Conference (4A).
-Caldwell traditionally competed with the largest schools in the state in Class 5A (formerly A-1).
+Caldwell competes in athletics in IHSAA Class 5A in the Southern Idaho Conference (5A).
+Caldwell previously competed with the largest schools in the state in Class 6A (formerly A-1).